enstso/CometChat/README.md

 ## Project Details

-* **Backend**:
+### Backend

 * NestJS modules separated by concern: Auth, User, Message, Conversation, Health, BullMQ queue management, Websocket gateway
 * Prisma ORM for database access
 * BullMQ for background job processing and queueing messages
 * JWT Auth guard for GraphQL API protection
 * Websocket server to manage real-time messaging and room joining

-* **Frontend**:
+### Frontend

 * React with Vite for fast development
 * GraphQL client generated from schema (codegen)
 * Uses Auth0 for authentication
 * Environment variables prefixed with `VITE_` for frontend exposure

-* **Docker**:
+### Docker

 * Redis, PostgreSQL, Redis Commander, and pgAdmin provided in `docker-compose.yml`
 * Optional Dockerfiles for frontend and backend to containerize apps

-* **Kubernetes**:
+### Kubernetes

 * Deployment with multiple replicas for scalability
 * Services exposing backend and frontend
 * Ingress resource for routing
 * ConfigMaps and Secrets for environment configs

+---

+## 🔁 repullimage.sh Utility

+This bash script (`./repullimage.sh`) helps automate the process of pulling the latest versions of your Docker images from Docker Hub.

+### What It Does:

+* Lists all local Docker images
+* Removes any existing `enstso/cometchat-back` or `enstso/cometchat-front` images
+* Pulls the latest versions of those images from Docker Hub

+---

+## 🚀 GitHub Actions CI/CD

+GitHub Actions are used to automate:

+* Linting, building, and testing on every push
+* Docker image builds and pushes to Docker Hub
+* Optional deploy step to Kubernetes (if configured)

+### Workflow Overview

+Located in `.github/workflows/deploy.yml`, it includes:

+* Checkout source code
+* Set up Node and Docker
+* Build and test frontend/backend
+* Build Docker images (`cometchat-front`, `cometchat-back`)
+* Push to Docker Hub
+* (Optional) Deploy to a Kubernetes cluster

+You can trigger deployments on branch/tag or use manual dispatch via GitHub UI.

 ---